IT-1: History

 Object 150 entered production in 1968 with 220 units made between 1968 and 1970.
 Its purpose was to provide additional firepower to T-62 tanks.
 It was designated the IT-1 tank destroyer and issued to battalions at Belarus and Carpathian Military Districts, crewed by tank crews and artillery crews respectively.
 A variant of the IT-1 was made with a turbine engine, designated the IT-1T.
 In the time period it spent in active-duty, it proved an unpopular vehicle.
 The low missile count did not sit well with the tank crews and the missiles had a dead zone of around 300–500 meters before the missiles could be guided.
-The IT-1 was also complicated to use and maintain compared to existing artillery vehicles, a fact that did not sit well with the artillery crews.
-Though the missile launcher was praised for its long-range accuracy, the IT-1 did not sit well with the overall military situation and was discontinued sometime after its deployment in 1972.
-The remaining missile tanks in inventory were converted to recovery vehicles.
+The IT-1 was also complicated to use and maintain compared to existing artillery vehicles, making it unpopular with the artillery crews.
+Though the missile launcher was praised for its long-range accuracy, the IT-1 was ill-suited for the overall military situation and was discontinued sometime after its deployment in 1972.
+The remaining missile tanks in inventory were converted to bts-4v recovery vehicles.

 Though the missile tanks concept failed, many more attempts were made to incorporate a missile system as a secondary armament onto Soviet tanks, succeeding with the usage of missiles in the 125 mm smoothbore guns on Soviet tanks past the T-64.